About

 Art Tribe (Louise Fletcher)

-Dutchies in Art (an informal group of Dutch artists who all went through the Art2Life CVP program)
+Dutchies in CVP (an informal group of Dutch artists who all went through the Art2Life CVP training program)